simai/ui-doc-template/source/docs/en/content/content-blade.md

 </html>
 ```

-Jigsaw provides a `/source/_core/_layouts` directory out of the box with a basic master layout.
+Docara provides a `/source/_core/_layouts` directory out of the box with a basic master layout.

 ## Extending a Layout